andmadri/minishell/README.md

 }
 ```

 - `getcwd()`: Gets the current working directory and puts it into a buffer.
-You have to pass a buffer, in our case data->pwd and the size, sizeof(data->pwd)
+You have to pass a buffer, in our case data->pwd and the size, sizeof(data->pwd).

-It can be that we do not want to print the current working directory and that is because we use `ft_pwd()` for `ft_cd()` to update the environment variable **PWD=**
+It can be that we do not want to print the current working directory and that is because we use `ft_pwd()` for `ft_cd()` to update the environment variable **PWD=**.

 ### export
 Sets environment variables.
-It makes variables available to child processes
+It makes variables available to child processes.

 ```bash
 minishell -> export NEW_NAME=mary